This article is part of a larger series on Payments.

-Fiserv/First Data has 728 complaints to the Better Business Bureau, 168 of which have been closed in the past 12 months.
-While small compared to its six-million-customer base, it’s still significant compared to other large payment processors.
-However, looking over the replies, I believe Fiserv tries to address the concerns.
+Fiserv/First Data has more than 700 complaints with the Better Business Bureau, 168 of which have been closed in the past 12 months.
+While small compared to its customer base of 6 million, it’s still significant compared to other large payment processors.
+However, looking over the replies, I believe Fiserv tried to address the concerns.
 Complaints generally involve funds being held, fees being charged even after contracts are canceled, and unexpected fees.

-Fiserv (First Data) is the largest payment processor in the nation and is good for high-volume sales.
-It also offers the Clover POS system, which offers transparent pricing, but Fiserv itself does not.
-And, while users are overall satisfied with the ease of use, there are significant complaints about fees.
+Fiserv (formerly First Data) is the largest payment processor in the nation and is good for high-volume sales.
+It offers the Clover POS system with transparent pricing—which Fiserv itself does not have.
+And while users are overall satisfied with the ease of use, there are significant complaints about fees.
 If you are an established and growing business with high-volume sales, it’s worth considering, but you may need to share your processing information.
 Contact Fiserv to learn more.